Pope Innocent IX: Biography

-Early life and priesthood
+Early life

-Giovanni Antonio Facchinetti was born in Bologna on 22 July 1519, son of Antonio della Noce, called "il Facchinetto", and Francesca Cini.
-His father's family was originally from Cravegna, in the Val d'Ossola (where his birthplace still stands).
-The surname of his family seems to have actually been Nocetti (or de Nuce), but in fact the future pontiff was called Facchinetti after the humble job carried out by his father, who was a porter.
+Giovanni Antonio Facchinetti was born in Bologna on 22 July 1519 to Antonio Della Noce from Cravegna and Francesca Cini from Croveo.

+His father was a descendant of the noble Della Noce family of Ossola, but not himself wealthy.
+Upon moving to Bologna to work as a servant, Della Noce was given the soprannome (a nickname serving as an unofficial family name) of Facchinetti, meaning "porter."
+Giovanni Antonio Facchinetti did not go by Della Noce and instead assumed his father's modest soprannome.
+He nonetheless maintained close ties with Ossola throughout his life, and used the coat of arms of his noble heritage.

+Some sources state that Facchinetti came from a Veronese family.
+This appears to derive from a mistake made by a historian in 1906, who confused Novara (in Piedmont) with Nogara (in Verona) when interpreting ecclesiastical records.

+Education

-Giovanni studied at the University of Bologna - which was pre-eminent in jurisprudence — where he obtained a doctorate in both civil and canon law in 1544.
+Facchinetti studied at the University of Bologna - which was pre-eminent in jurisprudence — where he obtained a doctorate in both civil and canon law in 1544.
 He was later ordained to the priesthood on 11 March 1544 and was appointed a canon of the church of Saints Gervasio and Protasio of Domodossola in 1547.

 Giovanni traveled to Rome and he became the secretary to Cardinal Niccolò Ardinghelli.
 He entered the service of Cardinal Alessandro Farnese, the Archbishop of Avignon, who sent Facchinetti to Avignon as his ecclesiastical representative and subsequently recalled him to the management of his affairs at Parma.
 He was also made the Referendary of the Apostolic Signatura in 1559 and held that post for a year.